 Mikelle is a rhythmic name, meaning ‘miracle.’
 Mikey would make a great nickname for Mikelle.

 Milagros is a Spanish name, meaning ‘miracles.’
 It might sound too religious and too old-fashioned, but is still popular in the Hispanic communities.
-Some cultures refer Virgin Mary as Santa Maria de Los Milagros.
+Some cultures refer to the Virgin Mary as Santa Maria de Los Milagros.
 Mila would make an appropriate nickname for Milagros.

 Mirai is a Basque baby name, meaning ‘miracle.’
 This name was made fashionable in the English-speaking countries in the 20th century.
 But what’s amazing about this name is the chic aura that it maintains, despite its popularity.

 Mirielle is a French name, meaning ‘miraculous.’
 The name is indeed lovely, but can pose pronunciation problems with the non-French speaking people.
 It’s pronounced as ‘meer-ay’.
 But we think it would be worth the effort.

 Mireya is a pretty and unusual Spanish name, meaning ‘miracle.’
 The nickname Mira could be considered for Mireya as well.
 Mireya Moscow, Panama’s first female president is the most notable namesake.

 Mehr is a lovely Arabic girl name, meaning ‘blessing.’
 This name has suddenly become very popular in India, with several Mehrs appearing in films and television shows.
 You can also opt for its spelling variation Meher.

 Naenia was the name of the Roman Goddess of funerals.
 The name is associated with ‘blessing’ as death wasn’t looked at as something bad in Roman cultures.
 Instead, it was considered a journey to the next stage of one’s existence.